 The Company operates in multiple jurisdictions and its profits are taxed pursuant to the tax laws of these jurisdictions.
 The Company's effective income tax rate may be affected by changes in, or interpretations of tax laws and tax agreements in any given jurisdiction, utilization of net operating loss and tax credit carry forwards, changes in geographical mix of income and expense, and changes in management's assessment of matters such as the ability to realize deferred tax assets.
-The Company's effective tax rate varies from year to year primarily due to the absence of several onetime, discrete items that benefited or decremented the tax rates in the previous years.
+The Company's effective tax rate varies from year to year primarily due to the absence of several one-time, discrete items that benefited or decremented the tax rates in the previous years.

-The Company's effective income tax rate of 2.7% for the three months ended March 29, 2019 was different from the U.S. federal statutory rate of 21%, primarily due to geographical mix of income and losses, full valuation allowance against U.S. federal, California and other states deferred tax assets, foreign withholding taxes and income taxes on earnings from operations in foreign tax jurisdictions.
-In addition, during the three months ended March 29, 2019, the Company recorded a one-time benefit of approximately \$0.8 million due to a valuation allowance release for one of its foreign subsidiaries.
-This release of valuation allowance was due to changes in forecasted taxable income resulting from the Company receiving a favorable tax ruling during the quarter.
+The Company's effective income tax rate of (9.3)% for the nine months ended September 27, 2019 was different from the U.S. federal statutory rate of 21%, primarily due to geographical mix of income and losses, full valuation allowance against U.S. federal, California and other states deferred tax assets, foreign withholding taxes and income taxes on earnings from operations in foreign tax jurisdictions.
+In addition, during the nine months ended September 27, 2019, the Company recorded a one-time benefit of approximately \$0.8 million due to a valuation allowance release for one of its foreign subsidiaries.
+This release of valuation allowance was due to changes in forecasted taxable income resulting from the Company receiving a favorable tax ruling during the first quarter of 2019.

-The Company's effective income tax rate of (8.5)% for the three months ended March 30, 2018 was different from the U.S. federal statutory rate of 21%, primarily due to the Company's geographical income mix and favorable tax rates associated with certain earnings from operations in lower-tax jurisdictions, the increase in the valuation allowance against U.S. federal, California and other state deferred tax assets, detriment from non-deductible stock-based compensation, and the net of various discrete tax adjustments.
-For the three months ended March 30, 2018, the discrete adjustments to the Company's tax expense were primarily withholding taxes and the accrual of interest on uncertain tax positions.
+The Company's effective income tax rate of (13.2)% for the nine months ended September 28, 2018 was different from the U.S. federal statutory rate of 21%, primarily due to the Company's geographical income mix and tax rates associated with certain earnings from operations in lower-tax jurisdictions, the increase in the valuation allowance against U.S. federal, California and other state deferred tax assets, detriment from non-deductible stock-based compensation, and the net of various discrete tax adjustments.
+For the nine months ended September 28, 2018, the discrete adjustments to the Company's tax expense were primarily withholding taxes.

 The Company files U.S. federal and state, and foreign income tax returns in jurisdictions with varying statutes of limitations during which such tax returns may be audited and adjusted by the relevant tax authorities.
 The 2015 through 2018 tax years generally remain subject to examination by U.S. federal and most state tax authorities.
-In addition, a subsidiary of the Company is under audit from 2013 to 2017 tax years by the Swiss tax authority.
+In significant foreign jurisdictions, the 2013 through 2018 tax years generally remain subject to examination by their respective tax authorities.
 If, upon the conclusion of an audit, the ultimate determination of taxes owed in the jurisdictions under audit is for an amount in excess of the tax provision the Company has recorded in the applicable period, the Company's overall tax expense, effective tax rate, operating results and cash flow could be materially and adversely impacted in the period of adjustment.